Portrait of Venerable Panadure Vimukthirathana ThissaPortrait of Venerable Panadure Vimukthirathana Thissa

 The Founding of the Noble Conservation Center

-The Noble Conservation Center was established from a central realization: Sustainable conservation requires strengthening both ecosystems and the people entrusted to protect them.
-The Center was founded to:
+The Noble Conservation Center was established from a central realization: Sustainable conservation requires more than protecting ecosystems it requires strengthening the people entrusted to protect them.
+We were founded to address the immense pressure faced by those on the frontlines by focusing on these core pillars:

 01